Sacheen Littlefeather: Ancestry dispute

 There have been calls for revisions or removal of the exhibition featuring a tribute to Littlefeather at the Academy Museum of Motion Pictures and questions raised about "the organization's commitment to historical accuracy".
 Historians and activists say the allegations should "prompt the Academy to investigate and determine whether it should amend its presentation of Littlefeather in its gallery spaces or in podcast and video interviews posted on its official channel".
-As the 50th anniversary of Littlefeather’s appearance at the Oscars neared, her sisters reiterated that Littlefeather had faked a Native American identity for all that time.
+As the 50th anniversary of Littlefeather’s appearance at the Oscars neared, her sisters reiterated their claim that Littlefeather had falsely maintained a Native American identity.
 In a February 2023 letter, Littlefeather's sister Trudi Orlandi asked the Academy to remove the tribute from its museum gallery.
 As of 7 March 2023, Orlandi had yet to receive a reply.

-On March 6, 2024, newly publicized research indicated that the late activist may have had Indigenous Mexican roots, citing church records showing her great-great-grandfather was listed as "Yaquis criollos de la tierra" in 1815.
-Keeler stated that the wording does not necessarily imply indigenous origin, and that the family may have been Spanish migrants to Mexico.
+On March 6, 2024, newly publicized research indicated that Littlefeather may in fact have had Indigenous Mexican roots, citing church records showing that her great-great-grandfather was listed as "Yaquis criollos de la tierra" in 1815.
+In response, Keeler stated that the wording does not necessarily imply Indigenous origin, and that the family may have been Spanish migrants to Mexico.